snowplow-archive/snowplow.github.com/_posts/2014-xx-xx-snowplow-0.9.12-released-with-beta-elasticsearch-support.md

 <h2><a name="pkallos">4.
 Phil Kallos' contributions</a></h2>

-We are indebted to community member Phil Kallos (@pkallos on GitHub) who contributed several improvements to the Kinesis flow:
+We are hugely indebted to community member Phil Kallos ([@pkallos] [pkallos]) who contributed several key improvements to the Kinesis flow:

 * Improved performance for the Scala Stream Collector through concurrency
 * The ability to run the enrichment process without needing permission for the kinesis:ListStreams action
 * The ability to configure the AWS access key and secret key from the scalazon CredentialsProvider.InstanceProfile object by setting the access-key and secret-key configuration fields to "iam"

-Thanks a lot Phil!
+And there are more pull requests from Phil to be merged into future Kinesis releases too.
+Big thanks Phil!

 <h2><a name="credentials">5.
 Configuring AWS credentials</a></h2>